 4. How do I unlock Macintosh HD?

-If you start a Macintosh HD volume, you can use Disk Utility to unlock it, so it's available in the Finder.
-Select the volume you want to mount in the Disk Utility app on your Mac.
-Click the Mount button.
+If you start a Macintosh HD volume, you can unlock it using Disk Utility, making it accessible in the Finder.
+To do this, select the volume you want to mount in the Disk Utility app on your Mac and click the Mount button.